He Knows You're Alone: Plot

 The following morning, Marvin arrives at Amy's house and insinuates that he wants to rekindle their relationship, and Amy expresses second thoughts over her marriage to Phil.
 While in the kitchen, Amy sees the mysterious man standing in her yard and becomes frightened.
-She invites Marvin to come to a local amusement park with her, Nancy, and Diane, but he declines as he has a shift at the morgue that night.
+She invites Marvin to come to a local amusement park with her, Nancy and Diane, but he declines because he has a shift at the morgue that night.

 Meanwhile, the police find the dressmaker's body at the shop.
 Detectives Frank Daley and Len Gamble arrive to investigate.
 Later, Amy and Nancy meet a student named Elliot while jogging through a forest trail.
-They later attend the amusement park with him, where he questions Amy's claims of a man following her.
-While riding a dark ride with her sister, Amy sees Ray inside the ride and confides in Nancy at her house that night.
+They attend the amusement park with him, where he questions Amy's claims of a man following her.
+While riding a dark ride with her sister, Amy sees Ray inside the ride, and confides in Nancy at her house that night.
 Amy briefly leaves to take her sister to a birthday party, leaving Nancy alone at the house.
 After taking a shower, Nancy puts on a record and lies down in the living room to smoke a joint.
-Moments later, she has her throat slashed by Ray.
+Moments later, her throat is slashed by Ray.

 Amy returns and is attacked by Ray after discovering Nancy's severed head in the fish tank.
-She rushes outside to her car and struggles to drive with Ray on the roof.
+She rushes to her car and struggles to drive with Ray on the roof.
 She crashes the car in a wooded area and runs to the nearby morgue, where she finds Marvin and phones the police.
 Ray enters the morgue, and Detective Gamble arrives as well.
 Ray chases Amy through a tunnel system in the morgue's basement.
 When confronted by Detective Gamble, Ray stabs him in the heart after he gets shot in his left shoulder.
 Nevertheless, Ray continues to pursue Amy.
 Amy manages to trap the wounded Ray inside a storage closet and escapes from the basement with Marvin.
 The two flee outside as the police arrive and enter the morgue.

-Later, Marvin and Amy are to be married, implying that she cut off her marriage to Phil.
+Marvin and Amy are to be married, implying that she cut off her marriage to Phil.
 As Amy sits in front of a mirror in her wedding dress, an unseen person enters the room.
-She stands, approaches the individual and says "Phil, what are you doing here?" before screaming in horror.
+She stands, approaches the individual and says, "Phil, what are you doing here?", before screaming in horror.